niv-devops/weather-webapp/README.md

 # Weather WebApp

 A simple weather web app built with Python, using Flask, Nginx and Gunicorn.
-CI/CD pipeline done GitHub Actions.
+CI/CD pipeline done with GitHub Actions.

 ## Table of Contents